streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 Consuming blockchain state is difficult and each blockchain presents its own issues.

 [Solidity](https://docs.soliditylang.org/en/v0.8.16/), for example, uses `bytes32` => `bytes32` mapping, making such a data retrieval endeavour rather opaque and difficult to reason about.
-This data is available with additional effort, but not easily.&#x20;
+This data is available with additional effort, but not easily.

 {% hint style="success" %}
 **Tip**_: Developers having access to state data presents tremendous opportunities for indexing and application development._